jgunnink/react-rails-todo/README.md

 ## Run the docker image

-`docker run -it -v $(pwd):/app todo-app /bin/bash`
+`docker run -it -p 3000:3000 -v $(pwd):/app todo-app:latest`

-Once running, you can do stuff you'd normally do at a terminal prompt with ruby and rails installed.

-For example, start the server using `rails s -b 0.0.0.0`.
-You need to bind to 0.0.0.0 so you can access the server from your machines browser, since your browser won't be local to the docker container.
+The container will auto-start with the rails server running.